Author: ken

 ]

-Open core/models.py and add the following code:
+Open items/models.py and add the following code:

 from django.db import models

-class Post(models.Model):
+class Item(models.Model):

-created_at = models.DateTimeField(auto_now_add=True) # Automatically sets the creation timestamp
+created_at = models.DateTimeField(auto_now_add=True)

 def __str__(self):